These are the instructions for the 10th Ashtead 10k and 2k Fun Run on Sunday 19 September 2021 - please read them carefully!

-We have been looking for hornets this year (after the massed hornet attack on runners in 2010) and we have not found any (there were none last year either).
-If you are alergic to bee stings etc, then it might be a good move to bring an alergy medication, just in case.
+We have been looking for hornets this year (after the massed hornet attack on runners in 2010) and we have not found any (there have been none since 2010).
+If you are alergic to bee stings, insect bites or the hairs of the Oak Processionary Moth, then it might be a good move to bring an alergy medication, just in case.
 (Our first-aiders will also be equipped).

-MP3s and iPods are absolutely banned for personal listening or for broadcasting music.
+MP3s, iPods and bone-conducting headphones are absolutely banned for personal listening or for broadcasting music.
 We will disqualify anyone running with earphones.
-Listen to the birds, bees, owls, deer, cows, wind in the trees and the encouragement of your fellow runners.
+Listen to the birds (Robins, Magpies, Wood pigeons, Blackbirds, Lapwings, Wrens and Carrion crows are most likely), bees, owls, deer, cows, wind in the trees and the encouragement of your fellow runners.
 Don't run in a bubble!

 Please encourage your fellow runners!

 Absolutely no spitting - yeuch!
 Nasty!

 Returning runners have priority over 'outward' runners - please let them go first if required.